Czar-Ec/URI-Parser/README.md

 A Test Driven Development (TDD) approach is recommended, but not required.
 If you follow a TDD-approach, the suite of tests may be deemed to be the component’s documentation.

-#### I will not name the company just in case it ruins their hiring process

 # Using the URI Parser
 The URI Parser is a header file that can be attached to any program which takes in a string input.
 The class automatically parses the string, however the outputs are determined by the programmer using the class.
 The main.cpp file of this project is just a console program to demonstrate how to use the class in a project so that it can be integrated into other projects.